ruisdael-observatory/disdroDL/README.md

 The software features a main script ([main.py](./main.py)) for setting up a serial connection with the disdrometers, requesting data at regular time intervals, and storing the Telegram data in a local sqlite3 database file `disdrodl.db`.
 And an export script ([export_disdrodlDB2NC.py](export_disdrodlDB2NC.py)) that exports 1 day of device data, from `disdro.db` onto a NetCDF file.

-#TODO: No longer the case with the light and full version?

-By default, all fields listed on page 29 of the [OTT Parsivel2 official documentation](https://www.ott.com/download/operating-instructions-present-weather-sensor-ott-parsivel2-with-screen-heating-1/) are requested, except for field 61 (List of all particles detected).
+What data is included in the NetCDF depends on the [configuration files](configs_netcdf/) and whether the exported netCDF is a light or full version (described in [Outputs](#outputs)).
 The NetCDF files are self-descriptive, and include metadata information about dimensions, variables names and units.

 The structure of the NetCDF file depends on the sensor type and two configuration files, a general and site-specific one.
-The general configuration files [configs_netcdf/config_general_parsivel.yml](.configs_netcdf/config_general_parsivel.yml) and [configs_netcdf/config_general_thies.yml](configs_netcdf/config_general_thies.yml) are applicable to all sensors of the same type, while the specific configuration files (1 file per sensor (in [configs_netcdf/](configs_netcdf/)) describe the variable components such as site names, coordinates, etc.
+The general configuration files [configs_netcdf/config_general_parsivel.yml](configs_netcdf/config_general_parsivel.yml) and[configs_netcdf/config_general_thies.yml](configs_netcdf/config_general_thies.yml) are applicable to all sensors of the same type, while the specific configuration files, 1 file per sensor (in [configs_netcdf/](configs_netcdf/)), describe the variable components such as site names, coordinates, etc.

 ![_Parsivel2 disdrometer in the Cabauw tower, Netherlands.
 The signal attenuation caused by raindrops falling through the laser beam between the two plates can be used to estimate the size and velocity of hydrometeors._](docs/20211011_17_crop.JPG)